ajitgoel/Notes/InterviewQuestions/C#/Notes.md

 **Yield keyword:**

 ==The use of the yield keyword controls the iterator’s behavior.
 If the consumer requests an iterator to produce a value, it runs until a yield statement is encountered.
-At that point, the iterator is suspended until the consumer asks for the next value.==
+At that point, the iterator is ssuspended until the consumer asks for the next value.==

 [TestClass]
 public class FizzBuzzTest